Skip to main content

 Home gyms have become increasingly popular in recent years, with nearly one-third of new and potential homebuyers saying that having a home exercise room is either essential or desirable, according to the National Association of Home Builders, a Washington D.C.-based industry trade group.

 The benefits can be significant.
 You can purchase the exact equipment you want, save on gym fees, and maximize your ability to work out on your own schedule.
-With the availability of Budget-Friendly Exercise Equipment, the potential for savings and convenience are even better.
+If more than one member of your family works out, the potential for savings and convenience are even better.

 Options are limitless.
 On one end of the spectrum, you can dedicate a room in your home as a workout space, giving it a professional gym feel by installing large mirrors and soft, rubber flooring.
-To further optimize your space, consider selling treadmill and explore alternative workout options that suit your preferences and available room.
 On the other end, you can just repurpose a small, unused alcove as a workout area.

 HomeGym2

-Hardcore gym enthusiasts can invest in professional-grade equipment, including heart-monitoring treadmills, full-size ellipticals like that Bowflex Max vs Nordictrack Freestrider, and bikes that have access to on-demand spin classes.
-If you need a treadmill service to monitor or maintain the condition of your equipment, contact a specialist immediately.
+Hardcore gym enthusiasts can invest in professional-grade equipment, including heart-monitoring treadmills, full-size ellipticals, and bikes that have access to on-demand spin classes.
 Alternately, there are many types of smaller, collapsible equipment that mimic standard gym options.
-You can even have a gym without any bulky exercise equipment and instead create a space for an in-house cardio room or a yoga studio.
+You can even have a gym without any bulky exercise equipment, and instead create a space for an in-house cardio room or a yoga studio.

 Thinking it through